William Ruto: International Criminal Court summons

 In December 2010, the prosecutor of the International Criminal Court announced that he was seeking the summons of six people, including Ruto, over their involvement in the 2007–8 electoral violence.
 The ICC's Pre-Trial Chamber subsequently issued a summons for Ruto at the prosecutor's request.
 Ruto was accused of planning and organizing crimes against supporters of President Kibaki's Party of National Unity.
 He was charged with three counts of crimes against humanity, one for murder, one for the forcible transfer of population, and one for persecution.
 On 23 January 2012, the ICC confirmed the charges against Ruto and Joshua Sang, in a case that also involved Uhuru Kenyatta, Francis Muthaura, Henry Kosgey and Major General Mohammed Hussein Ali.
-Ruto told the US government that the Kiambaa church fire on 1 January 2008 after the 2007 general election was merely accidental.
-The Waki Commission report stated in 2009 that "the incident which captured the attention of both Kenyans and the world was a deliberate burning of live people, mostly Kikuyu women, and children huddled together in a church" in Kiambaa on 1 January 2008.
-In April 2016, the prosecution of Ruto was abandoned by the International Criminal Court.
+Ruto told the US government that the Kiambaa church fire on 1 January 2008 after the 2007 general election was accidental.
+In 2009 the Waki Commission report stated that "the incident which captured the attention of both Kenyans and the world was a deliberate burning of live people, mostly Kikuyu women, and children huddled together in a church" in Kiambaa on 1 January 2008.
+In April 2016, the International Criminal Court abandoned the prosecution of Ruto, stating that rampant witness intimidation and "intolerable political interference" had made it impossible for the case to proceed.
+In the years leading up to the abandonement of the case, there were disappearances and murders of key witnesses in Ruto's ICC case, among them Meshack Yebei whose decomposing body was found at the Man Eater's Park in Tsavo, Voi in January 2015, and John Kituyi who was attacked and killed in cold blood by unknown assailants in April 2015.
+The murders and disappearances remain unresolved to date.

 Home attack

 On 28 July 2017, Ruto's home was targeted by at least one attacker armed with a machete, and the police officer on duty guarding the residence was injured.
 During the time of the attack, he and his family were not at the compound as he had left hours earlier for a campaign rally in Kitale.
 There were reports of gunfire and several security sources said the attack was staged by multiple people.
 Police initially thought there were a few attackers because the attacker used different firearms.
-Around 48 hours later, Kenya Police chief Joseph Boinnet announced that the attacker was shot dead and the situation was under control.
+Around 48 hours later, Kenya Police chief Joseph Boinnet announced that the attacker had been shot dead and the situation was under control.